wangzongming/esp-ai/readme.md

 # 🧐 Next Steps

 - [ ] 🤔 Improve accuracy of built-in offline wake-up (currently recommended to use Tianwen ASRPro)
-- [ ] 🤔 Incorporate AI into user intent inference (e.g., "Turn off the light quickly" and "Turn on the light quickly" will both be recognized as "Turn on the light" command)
 - [ ] 🤔 Online wake word generation
-- [ ] 🤔 Client OTA support
 - [ ] 🤔 Develop plugins in other languages (to avoid relying solely on Node.js for plugin development)
 - [ ] 🤔 Provide a dedicated development board (to avoid current complex wiring)